-The Indianapolis Foundation Library Fund has three primary grant programs: Competitive Grants, Media Center Enhancement Grants, and Minde Browning Professional Development Fund Grants.
+The Indianapolis Foundation Library Fund has three primary grant programs—Competitive Grants, Media Center Enhancement Grants, and Minde Browning Professional Development Fund Grants.

-Geographic Restriction: Eligible libraries in Marion County
+Eligible libraries in Marion County

-Eligible libraries in Marion County; and academic libraries at IUPUI, Marian University, and University of Indianapolis.
-High school libraries do not need to have a full-time media specialist in order to apply for a competitive grant.
+Eligible libraries in Marion County.
+In general, competitive grants do not support general operating costs of libraries.
+High school libraries do not need a full-time media specialist to apply for a competitive grant.

 |Application Period||Review||Notification||Project Beings On/After|

 |Jan.
 17-Feb.
-28, 2022||March-April, 2022||On/after May 10, 2022||June 1, 2022|
+28, 2023||March-April, 2023||On/after May 9, 2023||June 1, 2023|

-Geographic Restriction: High School libraries in Marion County
+High school libraries in Marion County

-|April 29, 2022||2021-2022 High School Media Center Enhancement Grant Report Due|
+|April 28, 2023||2022-2023 High School Media Center Enhancement Grant Report Due|

-|May 31, 2022||2022-2023 High School Media Center Enhancement Grant Application Due|
+|May 31, 2023||2023-2024 High School Media Center Enhancement Grant Application Due|

-Geographic Restriction: Eligible libraries in Marion County
+Eligible libraries in Marion County